mxcop/mxcop/content/articles/fundamental-rc.md

 vec2 dir    = vec2(cos(angle), sin(angle));
 ```

-> The *code snippet* above shows how we can derive an interval direction from its index in the probe.
+> The *code snippet* above shows how we can derive an interval direction from its index within its probe.

 {{ image(
     src="/img/articles/understanding-rc/cascade-memory.png", alt="Figure I: Cascade in texture memory.",